2016 Southeast Asian haze

-Introduction

-Southeast Asian Haze is a recurring problem with transboundary air pollution brought on by fires.
-Haze refers to fog caused by water, smoke, or dust, or an effect of heat that prevents things from being seen clearly.
-This haze that took place affected several countries in Southeast Asia, including Indonesia, Malaysia and Singapore.
+The 2016 Southeast Asian Haze was a transnational haze crisis which is a recurring problem with transboundary air pollution brought on by fires.
+The 2016 haze that took place affected several countries in Southeast Asia, including Indonesia, Malaysia and Singapore.
 It brought negative effects towards the environment and brought an impact on people's health and the economy.

-Several Southeast Asian nations, notably Indonesia, Malaysia, and Singapore, were impacted by the 2016 Southeast Asian haze, an air pollution catastrophe.
-In some Southeast Asian nations, haze events—in which the air quality deteriorates to dangerous levels as a result of excessive quantities of airborne particulate matter from burning biomass.
+In some Southeast Asian nations, air quality deteriorates to dangerous levels as a result of excessive quantities of airborne particulate matter from burning biomass.

 Cause

 The haze was caused by Indonesian agricultural fires in Sumatra and Kalimantan.
 The fires are attributed to the employment of unlawful slash-and-burn farming techniques by companies and individual farmers to clear land for plantations that produce palm oil, pulp, and paper.

 Indonesians in the state of Sumatra and Kalimantan and Riau have been heavily affected.
 In many places the haze has become such an established problem that schools were left open, offering significant exposure risks to the young and vulnerable of the region.
 It is for this reason that GE has partnered with local customers to distribute vitamins and 2,500 high quality masks to affected areas of Sumatra.